FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/configuring_android/Configuring-Your-Android-Devices.rst

 Hub <https://docs.revrobotics.com/rev-control-system/driver-hub-gs>`__,
 which is preloaded with the FTC Driver Station (DS) app.

-**IMPORTANT NOTE:** Eventually the Control Hub will need be renamed so that its name complies with Game Manual rule <RS01>, but for now we will use the Control Hub with its default name.
+.. important:: Eventually the Control Hub will need be renamed so that its name complies with Game Manual rule <RS01>, but for now we will use the Control Hub with its default name.
 You can learn how to manage a Control Hub (and modify its name, password, etc.) in :doc:`this tutorial <../managing_control_hub/Managing-a-Control-Hub>`.

 Two Android Smartphone Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^